PelionIoT/ref-wem-firmware/docs/software.md

 1. <a id="setup-cloud-key"/>Obtain your Mbed Cloud key.
     1. Log in to the [Mbed Cloud Portal](https://portal.us-east-1.mbedcloud.com/login) with your username and password.
-    1. Click on 'Manage access' and then 'API keys', and then select 'Create new API key'.
+    1. Click on `Manage access` and then `API keys`, and then select `Create new API key`.
-    1. Give a name to your API key and from the Group drop down box select 'Developers' and then hit create.
+    1. Give a name to your API key.
+    1. From the Group drop down box, select `Developers`, and click `Create`.
     1. On the next screen, you see the name you gave your key and the API key itself.
 Save the key to a file named ***mbed-cloud-key.txt***.
 You will use this later in the [instructions](#ins-cloud-key).
 1. <a id="setup-cloud-cert"/>Obtain your Mbed Cloud certificate.
     1. Log in to the [Mbed Cloud Portal](https://portal.us-east-1.mbedcloud.com/login) with your username and password.
-    1. Click on 'Device Identity' and then 'Certificates'; from the Actions drop down menu, select 'Create developer certificate'.
+    1. Click on `Device Identity` and then `Certificates`.
+    1. From the Actions drop down menu, select `Create developer certificate`.
-    1. Give your certificate a name and description (optional), and then click 'Create certificate'.
+    1. Give your certificate a name and description (optional), and then click `Create certificate`.
-    1. If you successfully created the certificate, you are redirected to the 'Certificates' page.
-If you click on the name of the certificate in the window, a popup appears that has a button to download the certificate as a source file; click 'Download Developer C file'.
+    1. When you successfully create the certificate, you are redirected to the `Certificates` page.
+    1. If you click on the name of the certificate in the window, a popup appears that has a button to download the certificate as a source file.
+Click 'Download Developer C file'.
 You will use this later in the [instructions](#ins-cloud-cert).

 ### Instructions